 Hand hygiene is a vital infection control measure that all dental practices need to perform to prevent the spread of microorganisms amongst patients, staff and visitors.
 When hands are not cleaned properly with hand wash and alcohol-based hand sanitiser, infections can strike and result in health complications such as inflammation or delayed wound healing, or in some cases even death; with 45 fatalities from dental infections occurring in Australia between 2007 and 2016 (ABS, 2017).
 Therefore, it is important that dental professionals, including dentists, dental assistants, dental hygienists, and practice managers are trained and use best practice in hand hygiene.

 Recommended Use of Alcohol Based Hand Rubs

 As part of the Hand Hygiene Australia protocol for hand hygiene measures, alcohol-based hand rub (ABHR) is highly recommended for all clinical situations (Australian Dental Association, 2015) in a dental environment.

 According to Hand Hygiene Australia (n.d.), alcohol gel plays a critical role in the best practice of hand hygiene.
 The waterless solution is convenient, gentle on the skin and eliminates any tough bacteria that may have survived after hand washing within a minute.

 Dental practitioners must provide TGA approved hand sanitisers in their dental practice to ensure it provides rapid disinfection and hand cleansing.
 Furthermore, sanitiser dispensers should always be positioned in working areas for patients, staff and visitors.
 Empty bottles cannot be refilled and must be discarded after use.

 5 Moments of Hand Hygiene

-Developed by the World Health Organization, there are five significant moments for performing hand hygiene.
+Developed by the World Health Organisation, there are five significant moments for performing hand hygiene.

 As illustrated by the World Health Organisation (2009b), there are five distinct moments for hand hygiene applicable to all dental practices.